felixge/node-style-guide/Readme.md

 [crockfordconvention]: http://javascript.crockford.com/code.html

-## Variable and property names
+## Use lowerCamelCase for variables, properties and function names

-Variables and properties should use [lower camel case][camelcase] capitalization.
+Variables, properties and function names should use `lowerCamelCase`.
 They should also be descriptive.
 Single character variables and uncommon abbreviations should generally be avoided.

 *Right:*